OxfordSemantic/AdvancedWorkshop/2_4-NamedGraphs/2_4-NamedGraphs.md

 <img src="../images/visualisation/namedGraphsA.png" alt="Named Graphs" style="max-width: 560px;">

-The following rule shows how how to access data in the Default Graph and a Named Graph, pulling personal information from the `:personnelInfo` graph and transaction data from the `default` graph.
+The following rule shows how to access data in the Default Graph and a Named Graph, pulling personal information from the `:personnelInfo` graph and transaction data from the default graph.

 This allows us to classify any of our staff members who have executed a transaction as a `:Trader`.